ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 ### Conclusion

 You now have the eye of Netdata like a micro surgeon giving you insight into your Cloud infrastructure without breaking much of a sweat.
+What you don't have is that fine Leopard vest I am wearing in my profile pic below.
+I need to remedy that.
 If I missed any steps or something needs correction please ping me so I can make any fixes.
 This illustrates how you can deploy Netdata and get all that healthy Observability goodness.

 Happy alien hunting.....